Did You Know About These Tales Associated With The Aurora Lights?

 Aurora lights are natural phenomena where a display of light and colors is seen across the sky.

-And it is very commonly known as “Northern lights”.
+And it is very commonly known as the “Northern Lights”.

-These lights get the name as they are seen in the Northern Hemisphere of the Arctic circle.
+These lights get their name as they are seen in the Northern Hemisphere of the Arctic Circle.

 Although it’s not only seen in the Northern zone, the Southern Hemisphere has its own light show too.